ProfitPro7/UserGuide/UserGuide.md

 ## 4. Troubleshooting

 ### Cannot log in?
 - Ensure your password is correct.
+Passwords are case-sensitive.
+- Use the **Forgot Password** option if you can’t remember your password.
-- Check your email for a reset link if you’ve forgotten it.
+  - Enter your email and user ID to receive a reset link.
+  - Follow the instructions to create a new password.
+- If you are locked out after multiple failed attempts, contact support.

 ### Website not loading?
-- Check your internet connection.
+- Check your internet connection to ensure it's stable.
+- Try refreshing the page or using a different browser.
-- Clear your browser cache.
+- Clear your browser cache and cookies.
+- Ensure the website URL is correct: **[https://profitpro-e81ab.web.app/](#)**.

+### Features not working as expected?
+- Make sure you are using a supported browser (e.g., Chrome, Firefox).
+- Disable browser extensions that might interfere with the app.
+- Log out and log back in to refresh your session.

+### Forgot your email or user ID?
+- Contact **appdomain-profitpro@gmail.com** with details like your name or registered phone number.

 ---

 ## 5. Frequently Asked Questions (FAQ)

 **Q: What should my password contain?**
-A: Passwords must be at least 8 characters, start with a letter, and include a number and special character.
+A: Passwords must be at least 8 characters, start with a letter, and include:
+   - At least one letter
+   - At least one number
+   - At least one special character (e.g., @, #, $).

 **Q: Can I reset my password?**
-A: Yes, through the **Forgot Password** link.
+A: Yes!
+Use the **Forgot Password** link on the login page.

+**Q: How do I deactivate my account?**
+A: Contact support at **appdomain-profitpro@gmail.com** with your request.
+They will guide you through the process.

+**Q: Is my data secure on ProfitPro?**
+A: Yes!
+We use encryption and strict security protocols to keep your information safe.

+**Q: Can I use ProfitPro on mobile devices?**
+A: Yes, ProfitPro works on mobile browsers, and an app version is coming soon.

+---

 ## 8. Contact Support

-Email: appdomain-profitpro@gmail.com
+- **Email**:  appdomain-profitpro@gmail.com
-Phone Number: +01 1234567890
+- **Phone**: +01 1234567890